SSvolou/SIMPATHIC_SCOLIA_2025/README.md

 # SIMPATHIC_SCOLIA_2025
 Repository for mining disease-specific information with in-silico models aiming at drug re-purposing.
+Includes data, code and results.
+Developed for SCOLIA 2025.

+## Link Prediction Tasks
+- **Drug-Diseease**
+- **Drug-Gene**
+- **Drug-Phenotype**

 ## Table of Contents
+- ./Data: the drug indication datasets per task.
+- ./Extracted_Features: the extracted features based on our disease-specific Knowledge Graph.
-- ./Data: the processed datasets that we used in our study.
+- ./Link_Prediction: the Python scripts we used to evaluate our approach and to generate the prioritized drug candidates lists per task.
-- ./Proposed models: all the models (Word2Vec and Machine Learning) we propose to predict unknown CPP sequences based on the task that is studied (CPP-Classification, Uptake-Efficiency and/or PMO-Delivery).
-- ./Notebooks: Jupyter notebooks that can be used to evaluate our proposed trained models.
-- ./Results: includes the calculated evaluation metrics and PCA plots for Validation and Test Datasets.
+- ./Results: includes the calculated evaluation metrics and the proposed drug candidates lists per task.
-- ./Custom Scripts: contains Python Scripts that we used to construct and evaluate our proposed models.

 ## Scholarly Data Retrieval
 In this work we are focusing on 9 rare neurological, neurometabolic and neuromuscular syndromes, namely: